 Oatmeal baths and wet compresses can help reduce symptoms as well.

 Most cases of poison ivy go away on their own in 1 to 3 weeks.
 After about a week, the blisters should start to dry up and the rash will begin to fade.
 Severe cases may last longer, have worse symptoms, and cover more of your body.

 Call your doctor if:

-The rash is in your eyes, mouth or on your genital area
+- The rash is in your eyes, in your mouth, or on your genital area

-The rash does not get better after a few days
+- The rash does not get better after 1 week

 Copyright © American Academy of Family Physicians